 Most people’s opinions on Tesla come down to how they see CEO Elon Musk.
 While some argue that he’s a pioneer in the industry, others think that he’s not focused enough on one single company.
 Which one of these groups is right, if either, is something we won’t know for a while.
 What we do know is that Tesla is one of the most exciting companies in the world right now.
 Tesla is focusing on the future and the present more than ever.
 The company has either failed to deliver on promises it’s made due to looking too far into the future or focusing too much on the present.
 Right now they’re balancing both, and Q2 of this year should be a solid indicator for this.
 Tesla is on a path to doing something few companies will ever be able to do, and their stock price is only going to increase.
 The concerns are rightly there, but Tesla knows what its goal is and how to get there.
 It’s truly an exciting time for Tesla.

-If you want to look further into Tesla from a financial and company point of view, I would check out Foundation from Intrinio.
+If you want to look further into Tesla from a financial and company point of view, I would check out US Core Market Data from Intrinio.